 Debt Administration.
-The School incurred no new debts and made scheduled payments on existing obligations.
+The School incurred new debt.
 Please refer to the note to the accompanying financial statements entitled Long-Term Liabilities for more detailed information about the School's long-term debt activity.

 ECONOMIC FACTORS

 The School currently is not aware of any conditions that are expected to have a significant effect on the School's financial position or results of operations.